 John was blessed with a large family.
 He would be the first to tell you so.
-Now that he is elderly — a widower well into his 80s — and has dementia, all of his children are committed to seeing that he gets the best care possible.
-Even though most live out of state, and the primary responsibility for managing caregiving falls to the ones who live nearby, for the most part, there have been few family conflicts.
+Now that he is elderly and has dementia, his children are committed to seeing that he gets the best care possible.
+The primary responsibility for managing his caregiving falls to those who live nearby.
+For the most part, there have been few family conflicts.

-Every once in a while though, a family member becomes upset about something and if the situation isn’t handled well it could quickly escalate.
-An example: One of the siblings responsible for managing day-to-day care makes what she considers a minor decision and an “away” sibling is upset that she was told about it after the fact instead of being asked to participate in the decision-making process.
+Every once in a while though, a family member becomes upset.
+If the situation isn’t handled well it quickly escalates.
+An example: One of the siblings responsible for managing day-to-day care makes what she considers a minor decision.
+An “away” sibling is upset that she was told about it after the fact.
+This sibling wanted to participate in the decision-making process.

-The example is fairly typical says Nancy Markowitz, who provides family and elder mediation services for Advantage Home Care.
-In the best-case scenarios, families have either learned how to successfully resolve their own conflicts or they have someone to turn to for help.
+This example is fairly typical.
+Ideally, families either resolve their own conflicts or they have someone to turn to for help.
 The key is to get started before things go too far.
-“You would hope that it would happen before it escalates,” says Nancy, “but like everything else in life, people don’t use it until things have begun to fall apart.”
+It’s best if mediation occurs before disputes escalate.
+Often, though, people don’t consider the option until things have begun to fall apart.

 - People slip into their old childhood roles when the family gets together — no matter how old, how accomplished or how mature they are.

 - Sibling rivalries surface or become exaggerated under the strain of caregiving.

 - Siblings may have different opinions about what an elderly parent needs.

 - An “away” sibling may only talk to a parent by phone and think that everything seems just fine.

 - Concerns about how to pay for care may arise.
 A sibling who doesn’t earn the same income as another may harbor resentment about a diminishing family estate.

 - Siblings who handle the bulk of the care may become exhausted and resentful.
 “Away” siblings may be grateful for the ones providing the care, but may also feel guilty.